 Students are responsible for regular class attendance.
 Students failing to attend the first session of any class may be administratively dropped by the instructor; however, this is at the discretion of the instructor.
-It is the student's responsibility to notify the Office of Advising and Registration Services (OARS) of any changes to their schedule.
+It is the student's responsibility to notify the Advising and Learning Support Center of any changes to their schedule.